How To Delete Your Gmail Address Permanently [July 2020]

-Gmail’s popularity, collaboration tools, and integration with other Google products make it the easy choice for most people when it comes to a go-to email service.
+Gmail’s collaboration tools and integration with other Google products make it the easy choice for most people when it comes to your go-to email service.
 Signing up for a Gmail account is quick and easy, and many people have more than one Gmail address for one reason or another.
 In any case, you might find yourself with one too many Gmail accounts.
 To simplify your life, you might decide to delete a Gmail account, and this is how you can do it.

 How to Delete Your Gmail Address

 Deleting a Gmail account is about as easy as signing up for one, but you’ll need to follow the steps carefully if you don’t want to delete your entire Google account.
 If you want to delete your entire Google Account you can do that, too, though.

 If you’re already logged into the account you want to delete your address, then click on your user icon on the top right corner of the screen and then click Manage your Google Account.

 On the Google Account Management page, click on Data & Personalization in the left-hand navigation menu.